anarakinson/cpp_personal_website/README.md

 ./vcpkg/vcpkg list

 ```
+2. Install all packages from `requirements.txt`

 ### Notice:
-If you using `SSLServer` on localhost - don't forget replace `http://localhost` with `https://localhost`
+If you are using `SSLServer` on localhost - don't forget replace `http://localhost` with `https://localhost`